Many people will try to convince you that SEO is hard and highly technical.

 That’s why you should think of search volumes as relative metrics instead of absolute.

-From the data above, you could conclude that “flowers” is 4 to 7 times more popular than “flower delivery” so, at first glance, it’s the first keyword looks like a more attractive target.
+From the data above, you could conclude that “flowers” is 4 to 7 times more popular than “flower delivery” so, at first glance, it’s the first keyword that looks like a more attractive target.

 Next, you should try to understand what the users typing that keyword are searching for—this is what’s called “searcher intent.”